delpinolisette/delpinolisette.github.io/ruby.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

+Notice: These are personal notes for a course at my university on Web Development.
+I do not own any of this intellectual property, this is only used for personal education.

 ### **Lecture 7 :**
 * Outline:
     * Deep Dive ActiveRecords

 * Web Framekwork Pipeline:
     - Routes -> Parsing -> Controller -> View